BlackCatDevelopment/BlackCatCMS/README.md

 As the development of Black Cat CMS is still in progress, there's no version for production use at the moment, but you can always download the current development state here.

-At the moment, we plan to release a first Beta around the middle of the year 2013.

 Official website of BackCat CMS (german only!): http://blackcat-cms.org

-You are able to build your bundle with different add ons: http://blackcat-cms.org/page/download.php
+To build your unique download bundle with the add ons of your choice: http://blackcat-cms.org/page/download.php

+**IMPORTANT NOTE:** After v1.0 is finished - which means we have a release -, we will move the repository to our Organization profile at https://github.com/BlackCatDevelopment.